-How is a 4D scan different to a regular pregnancy scan, and what are the reasons why I should have one?
+How is a 4D scan different to a regular pregnancy scan, and why I should have one?

-During pregnancy in the UK, you are offered at least two ultrasound scans via the NHS in which the images appear flat, and in black and white.
-Even if it’s a black and white, sometimes blurry outline, parents wait in anticipation to see their baby, especially on the lead up to the all-important first scan.
+During pregnancy in the UK, you are offered at least two 3D ultrasound scans via the NHS in which the images appear flat, and in black and white.
+Even if it’s a black and white – sometimes blurry – outline, parents wait in anticipation to see their baby, especially on the lead up to the all-important first scan.

-More and more excited parents-to-be are now opting to pay for additional 'dimensional' scans, which can only be booked through a private clinic.
+However, more and more excited parents-to-be are now opting to pay for additional 'dimensional' scans, which can only be booked through a private clinic.

 How is a 4D ultrasound scan different to a 3D scan, and why would you choose to have one?

-How much will I see of our baby?
+How much can you see of the baby?

 These are the periods at which a 4D scan is recommended: